Include it when

 Stack fit: runtime plus orchestration.

-Toolkits such as OpenAI Agents SDK, Pydantic AI, and Semantic Kernel package agent loops, tool schemas, memory patterns, and application wiring for developers.
+Toolkits such as OpenAI Agents SDK, Pydantic AI, and Microsoft Agent Framework (formerly Semantic Kernel) package agent loops, tool schemas, memory patterns, and application wiring for developers.

 Stack fit: mostly runtime, sometimes packaging and protocols.